 Their Cape Town Classic Dry Gin pays homage to the first gins made in Holland and England when Juniper berries were the predominant flavour, while the hibiscus flowers and rose petals-infused Cape Town Pink Lady Gin (my favourite) is named after the Mount Nelson Hotel and their Cape Town Rooibos Red Gin is infused with organic, handpicked rooibos.

 While this gin-tasting is not as elaborate as some, it’s a fun and relaxed experience where you’re guaranteed to learn something new about gin.
-Plus, at R30 for a tasting (which is free if you buy a bottle for R300) it is the most affordable gin-tasting experience in the city.
-Tastings are on Mondays to Fridays from 11:00 to 18:00.
+Plus, at R60 for a tasting, it is the most affordable gin-tasting experience in the city.
+Tastings are done via an online appointment which can be booked here.